 If your data has been involved in a data breach, the company at fault will likely post ongoing updates and disclose information about how the breach impacted customers.

-It is a critical time for data activation, where you should actively use the provided information to enhance your security measures and responses to the breach.
+It is a critical time for data activation and breach monitoring, where you should actively use the provided information to enhance your security measures and responses to the breach.

 For example, in 2021, when records of over 530 million Facebook users, including account names, phone numbers, and Facebook IDs, were involved in a breach, the social media company automatically logged these users out of its platform.